 Ostrich meat can transmit many diseases to humans including salmonella, E coli and campylobacteriosis.
 It decays incredibly rapidly and its fast deterioration allows bacteria to flourish.

-Viva! launched a campaign against the trade in ostriches in 1996.
+Viva! launched a major campaign against the trade in ostriches in October 1996, firstly focussing on Tesco.
+In September the following year, in response to our campaign, Tesco withdrew all ostrich meat from its stores.
 In mid-1998, the British Domesticated Ostrich Association acknowledged Viva!’s success, stating: “In the past we had employed a PR agency to counter the Viva! campaign which has caused damage to the industry but due to costs the Association had to drop the use of a PR agency.
 (Ostrich Talk, 7:2, summer 1998.)

-Due to Viva!’s campaigning against ‘exotic’ meats, Tesco and Booker withdrew from selling ostrich meat in 1997.
+Due to Viva!’s campaigning against ‘exotic’ meats, Booker Cash & Carry withdrew from selling ostrich meat in 1997.
 That year Somerfield also stopped their introduction of ostrich meat in 520 stores.
-In January 1999, Sainsbury’s stopped stocking ostrich after a three-year campaign by Viva!.
-In the same month Asda took immediate action to withdraw from the trade after receiving information from Viva!.
-After a long campaign against Waitrose, the supermarket finally dropped ostrich too.
+Asda also conceded.
+In February 1999, Waitrose announced they were stopping selling ostrich after a three-year campaign by Viva!, as we were driving to a photo call outside their flagship store!
+We turned a Day of Action for Ostriches we had planned into celebratory photo calls.